dhanu0001/tom/README.md

 Start by creating a package in your `src` directory.
 This is _required_ as servlets have to be kept in a named package for deployment, instead of the default "no-name" package.
+In this guide, we will name our package `example`, and create a class `MyHttpServlet`.

 First we write a naive, inflexible and illegible servlet (we will decouple the HTML from the servlet soon),